60+ Traditional Greek Foods to Try (IMMEDIATELY)

 PHOTO: RIDEROLGA/GETTY IMAGES

-Apparently, Greek kebabs are a very tasty and easy-to-find food when traveling in the country.
+Apparently, Greek-style cooking is all about simplicity and amazing flavor, and kebabs are a very tasty and easy-to-find food when traveling in the country.

 You can get them as street food, or at restaurants, and they come on skewers with different types of meat (like lamb or beef), and veggies.